jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Techvolution A New Philosophy_ has a very high goal.
 So, I want to be crystal clear about its purpose.
 We're in the new and wondrous Internet Age.
 But we're still using the philosophy of the Industrial Age to run our society.
 Conservatism (1791), and Progressivism (1859) philosophy cards were clicked many years ago.
 It's thus no longer good enough for the middle-class to watch infotainment news, donate to a social cause, march in a demonstration, and think we're improving the world.

 To have a better society, we need a new ruling philosophy.
-One that gives people the right and duty to evolve our culture to the Internet Age by building and owning content, apps, and electronics custom-designed to improve life on the frontline.
+One that gives people the right and duty to evolve our culture to the Internet Age by funding, building, and owning content, apps, and electronics custom-designed to improve life on the frontline.

 In line with that goal, our new philosophy must target today's most significant political enemy; antagonism.
 Like despotism, racism, and sexism, opposition to our technological evolution needs to be eliminated.

 Antagonism is created when the "eight different bosses" of the Industrial Age choose to guard the gates of old technology.
-These antagonists reject the opportunity of building the Internet Age and instead fight to keep Industrial Age products, like TPS reports and broadcast TV, alive.
+These antagonists reject the opportunity to build the Internet Age.
+Instead, they fight to keep Industrial Age products, like TPS reports and broadcast TV, alive.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>